-Dr James Organ and Dr Jennifer Sigafoos from the University of Liverpool interviewed over 100 people living in and around Liverpool facing problems concerning family, employment and welfare benefits law.
+Dr James Organ and Dr Jennifer Sigafoos from the University of Liverpool interviewed over 100 people living in and around Liverpool facing problems in the areas of family, employment and welfare benefits law.
 They also interviewed legal aid practitioners and advice agencies as part of their research for the report, which will be officially launched at an event in London on 13 September

 According to the report, many of those interviewed experienced severe financial difficulties due to not being able to obtain legal advice because of the LASPO cuts.
-A lack of advice also led to further problems; for example, some people interviewed were unable to receive advice about employment law problems, meaning they then had issues with welfare benefits (see page 28).
+A lack of advice also led to further problems; for example, some people interviewed were unable to receive advice about employment law problems, which then caused issues with welfare benefits (see page 28).

 In employment law, the report found that participants viewed solicitors as ‘expensive and unavailable’ (page 34).
-The specialist employment law providers to whom the researchers spoke said it was low-value claims that they were least likely to take on ‘as conditional “no win no fee” arrangements would not be equitable either for the solicitor or the client’ (page 32).
-The report concluded that participants with employment law problems ‘expressed feelings of powerlessness in the legal process, and negative expectations in terms of reaching a conclusion’ (page 34).
+The specialist employment law providers to whom the researchers spoke said it was low-value claims that they were least likely to take on ‘as conditional “no-win, no-fee” arrangements would not be equitable either for the solicitor or the client’ (page 30).
+The report concluded that participants with employment law problems ‘expressed feelings of powerlessness in the legal process, and negative expectations in terms of reaching a resolution’ (page 34).

 One of the participants interviewed was a 60-year-old woman with type 1 diabetes and other health problems.
 She was struggling to find assistance to challenge a decision to refuse her claim for employment and support allowance (ESA).
 The refusal of ESA had led to increasing financial difficulties for her and likely further health problems (see pages 44–45).
 A service provider reported an even more extreme case in which a person ‘had died, as a result of a lack of food, during the process of resolving their welfare benefit appeal’ (page 45).